keith244/BookByte/README.md

 ## License
-BookByte is licensed under the GNU General Public License v3.0.
+BookByte is licenced under the GNU General Public Licence v3.0.
-See the [LICENSE](./LICENSE) file for more.
+See the [LICENCE](./LICENCE) file for more.